i-dream-of-ai/video-editor/README.md

 can you search my videos for fly traps?
 ```

+Search results contain relevant metadata for generating a video edit according to details discovered in the initial analysis.

 **generate-edit-from-videos**

 Finally, you can use these search results to generate an edit: